zconn08/Wandergram/README.md

 ![notifications]

-On a profile page, click on a photo to view it in a modal
+On a profile page, click on a photo to view it in detail

 ![modal]